godotengine/godot-docs/tutorials/math/vectors_advanced.rst

     var invertedPlane = -plane;

-So, remember, a plane is just that and its main practical use is calculating the distance to it.
-So, why is it useful to calculate the distance from a point to a plane?
-It's extremely useful!
-Let's see some simple examples..
+So, remember, the plane's main practical use is that we can calculate the distance to it.
+So, when is it useful to calculate the distance from a point to a plane?
+Let's see some examples.

 Constructing a plane in 2D
 --------------------------